iliya35/meta-ked-bsp/docs/src/customization.md

 # Customization

-If you develop your own BSP using `meta-kontron` as a base, it is recommended to setup your own Git repository to track all changes.
+If you develop your own BSP using `meta-ked-bsp` as a base, it is recommended to setup your own Git repository to track all changes.

 !!! note "Layer Naming"